-You may not collaborate on work in this class.
+You may not collaborate on work in this class except on designated group assignments.
 Group study for the midterm and final are permitted, but anything you write on the midterm or final must be in your own words.
 If the text of answers on the midterm or final are found to be identical to that of another student or cut and pasted from another source, you will receive an "F" on the exam.